rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 ### Supported Pool Devices

-The following pool devices are known to work with the Pool Controller.
-For the comprehensive details on the latest supported devices, see the latest release notes for the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController).
+For comprehensive details on the latest supported devices, see the release notes for the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController).

 #### Controllers